 Pedro shared that they finally have new restrooms in their area, but it took many years of fighting to finally get them.
-There were times when the supervisor would not let them go to the nestroom even if they really had to go because they said there was no one available to replace them on the line.
-Before these new restrooms were built, "there were only two tolets and to pee there were only three for a department that had more than 300 people," and they were also shared with workers in contract and the property of the pr
+There were times when the supervisor would not let them go to the restroom even if they really had to go because they said there was no one available to replace them on the line.
+Before these new restrooms were built, "there were only two toilets and to pee there were only three for a department that had more than 300 people," and they were also shared with workers in another department.

 Pedro is very active in organizing with the union, United Food and Commercial Workers Local 770.
 He started working in 1994, and although the union was already functioning in the company, he said it was a weak union that needed a lot of work.
-There was a contract, but was a weak union that needed a lot of work.
-There was a contract, but we workers did not know their rights.
-Pedro became involved with the union after attending general meetings because he felt that what was discussed in the meetings affected the workers and there were also breeffits that you could have if you were a member of the union aff you united in fighting for [your] rights."
+There was a contract, but the workers did not know their rights.
+Pedro became involved with the union after attending general meetings because he felt that what was discussed in the meetings affected the workers and there were also "benefits that you could have if you were a member of the union and if you united in fighting for [your] rights."
 Over the years, Pedro has helped to organize his co-workers, and he shared how this past year the workers won a major victory under their new contract.
-After 25 years of fighting for the union to get access inside the plant, now "the union ang pixided and they can see you when you are working, they can see if we are being treated good, and it is a change that is very positive."
-Additionally, in 2011, a majonity of the workers in another section of fermer John's who did not have a union voted to join IPCM Local 770.
-Pedro is hopeful that the addition of these workers to the union will make the union stonger and help him and his co-workers negotiate a stronger contract to improve wages, benefits, and working conditions.
+After 25 years of fighting for the union to get access inside the plant, now "the union can go inside and they can see you when you are working, they can see if we are being treated good, and it is a change that is very positive."
+Additionally, in 2011, a majority of the workers in another section of Farmer John's who did not have a union voted to join UFCW Local 770.
+Pedro is hopeful that the addition of these workers to the union will make the union stronger and help him and his co-workers negotiate a stronger contract to improve wages, benefits, and working conditions.